Why People Riot—About The Silence

 Riots are Voices of Race and Voices of Sexuality

 The day after George Floyd was murdered, another important person died.
-Larry Kramer, playwright and gay HIV activist died of Covid-19 related pneumonia at the age of 84.
-Larry Kramer helped many of us reconstruct our attitudes about our differences in sexuality and especially sounding the alarm of the HIV epidemic — truly the stuff of riots — another riot-worthy condition that had gone far too long unheard.
+Larry Kramer, playwright, and gay HIV activist died of Covid-19-related pneumonia at the age of 84.
+Larry Kramer helped many of us reconstruct our attitudes about our differences in sexuality and especially sounded the alarm of the HIV epidemic — truly the stuff of riots — another riot-worthy condition that had gone far too long unheard.
 Larry Kramer seldom attempted politeness.

 We are caught in an ebb and flow of social understanding of what it means to be human and in times like these understand that more than we realized are silenced not only about their cause and rights to exist and express but about who they essentially are.
 This is a seed of rage.

 Many forces silence us: social, law enforcement, political and religious.
 The most insidious of them, though, are the forces that cause us to silence ourselves.
 The years, decades, and centuries of pounding the belief into our souls that we are somehow wrong, a mistake, or someone who will never fit with others who are also human of different variations result in the riot that is seldom seen, heard, or feared.
 George Floyd’s riot, “I can’t breathe,” this week was the exception.
 Thousands of quiet riots were never heard.
 Interestingly, Floyd couldn’t breathe, but he could speak.
 I want to know how to speak.

 As I rioted and offended friends and colleagues, I recalled a poem that reflects my own angst, yet is infinitely more profound and socially impactful.
 Read.
 Pause, and then read again.

 I am trapped on a desert of raw gunshot wounds